daniellacosse-code/onlyweb.dev/framework/README.md

 ```

 > [!TIP]
 > Think of each onlyweb element as a little website that's hosted by the parent website.
 This means that if you style the `:host` in the template, those styles are modifiable by the host.
 Be aware of what that host might be!
 Each onlyweb element resets its styles for cross-browser consistency, so that will happen when you host an element inside another element.
-If you have styles you want to be consistent across all instances of an element, often it makes sense to style the `<slot>` or a wrapper.
-> TODO: guide on when and when not to use `:host`
+If you have styles you want to be consistent across all instances of an element, often it makes sense to style the `<slot>` or a wrapper. **TODO([#193](https://github.com/daniellacosse-code/onlyweb.dev/issues/193)): small on when to use `:host` selector**

 5. The onlyweb framework simply wraps the existing Event API to handle I/O. To do the copy, listen for a click event on the **Host**: